theman-oj10/CareerSync/docs/DeveloperGuide.md

 _{Explain here how the data archiving feature will be implemented}_

 ### Sort feature

-### About this feature
 This feature allows users to sort the list of internships based on any one of the fields in ascending or descending order.
-#### Implementation
 The method takes in the field to sort by and the order of sorting as arguments.
 The method then uses a comparator to sort the list of internships based on the specified field and order.
 The sort feature is primarily implemented in the `InternshipModelManager` class.

-Here is a step-by-step example of how the tag command might be executed:
+Here is a step-by-step example of how the `sort` command might be executed:

-Step 1.
-User inputs the `sort /com asc` command.<br>
+1. User inputs the `sort /com asc` command.<br>
-Step 2.
-The command is parsed.
+2. The command is parsed.
 The details can be found here.<br>
-Step 3. `InternshipDataParser`creates a `SortCommandParser` object and passes in the arguments (` /com asc`).<br>
+3. `InternshipDataParser`creates a `SortCommandParser` object and passes in the arguments (` /com asc`).<br>
-Step 4.
-The `SortCommandParser` object parses and validates the arguments using the `parse` method and creates a `SortCommand` object that now uses `FieldEnum` and `OrderEnum` instead of strings.<br>
+4. The `SortCommandParser` object parses and validates the arguments using the `parse` method and creates a `SortCommand` object that now uses `FieldEnum` and `OrderEnum` instead of strings.<br>
-Step 5.
-The `InternshipLogicManager` receives the `SortCommand` object and calls the `Command::execute` method.
+5. The `InternshipLogicManager` receives the `SortCommand` object and calls the `Command::execute` method.
 This method finds the relevant comparator using `InternshipSortCommandParser::getComparator` method and feeds it into `Model::sortFilteredInternshipList` method.<br>
-Step 6.
-The `InternshipModelManager::sortFilteredInternshipList` class sorts the list of internships based on the comparator and updates the `sortedInternshipList`. <br>
+6. The `InternshipModelManager::sortFilteredInternshipList` class sorts the list of internships based on the comparator and updates the `sortedInternshipList`. <br>
-Step 7.
-Now when the `UI` component requests the list of internships via the `InternshipModelManager::getFilteredInternshipList` method, it gets the sorted list of internships.<br>
+7. Now when the `UI` component requests the list of internships via the `InternshipModelManager::getFilteredInternshipList` method, it gets the sorted list of internships.<br>

 #### Design considerations:
 * **Aspect: How the sorting is done:**